trentlarson/lives-of-gifts/src/markdown/progress.md

 ### Goals

-* Donations or other revenue: got promise & sent invoice for server grant of $120
+* Donations or other revenue: received server grant of $120

 * Features that are interesting enough to get organic contributions: got a handful